“Fābāmur thematis fātī,” vel, qualiter didicī quiēscere sollicitārī et Latinum amāre

 (“We Were Speaking of Fate”, or, How I Learned to Stop Worrying and Love Latin)

 On 2020-03-27, I translated Where Monsters Are in Dreams’ level name “We Were Speaking of Fate” to Latin as “Fābāmur thematis fātī”.
 This is actually wordy: its most obvious literal translation is “we were speaking of the theme of fate”.
 “Fābāmur fātī” would be more precise and concise, so why didn’t I use that?
-Two reasons:
+Three reasons:

-Putting this all together, “Fābāmur thematis fātī” can also mean “we were speaking of the fate of the foretold”, “we were speaking of the fate of the spoken”, and so on.
-It also effectively packs two puns or double entendres into three words.
-I found this absolutely wild (in reaction to this, I wrote “Latin is amazing” on Discord), and it turned Latin from a casual interest into an obsession.
+Thus, “Fābāmur thematis fātī” also means “we were speaking of the fate of the foretold”, “we were speaking of the fate of the spoken”, “we were speaking of what was foretold of fate”, “we were speaking of what was spoken of fate”, and so on.
+It also packs two puns or double entendres into three words.
+I found this absolutely wild (I wrote “Latin is amazing on Discord in response), and it turned Latin from a casual interest into an obsession.

 Website index · Contact me